fandresena-sowell/blob-simulator/docs/slime-manager.md

-# Slime Spawner Documentation
+# Slime Manager Documentation

 ## Overview

-The SlimeSpawner system manages the creation and tracking of slimes in the ecosystem simulation.
+The SlimeManager system manages the creation and tracking of slimes in the ecosystem simulation.
 It handles both the initial population generation and the continuous spawning of new slimes over time.
 The system is designed to be configurable and optimized for handling large numbers of slimes.

 ## Implementation Details

-The SlimeSpawner is implemented in `src/genetics/slime-spawner.ts` and integrated with the game level in `src/level.ts`.
+The SlimeManager is implemented in `src/managers/slime-manager.ts` and integrated with the game level in `src/level.ts`.
 The system uses the existing DNA/genetics system (SIM-001) to create diverse slimes with varied traits.

 ### Key Components

-1. **SlimeSpawner Class**: Main class responsible for spawning and tracking slimes
+1. **SlimeManager Class**: Main class responsible for spawning and tracking slimes
 2. **SpawnConfig Interface**: Configuration options for customizing spawning behavior
 3. **Visual Feedback**: Growth animation for newly spawned slimes
 4. **Population Management**: Tracking and limiting the total population